Quirk SUEP: Signal Model

+The estimate of the branching ratio to SM jets given above does not take into account the phase space suppression from the dark glueball mass, which can be significant at large $\Lambdaprime$.
+We therefore also show in Fig.~\ref{fig:xs_br} (bottom) a dashed red line indicating when the lightest dark glueball mass $m_{GB} \approx 6 \Lambdaprime$ exceeds \mq.
+Above this line, annihilation to two dark glueballs is kinematically forbidden, and the branching ratio to SM jets will be close to 1 (though a subdominant mixed decay to one dark glueball and a SM jet may occur).
+Computing the precise decay width including glueball mass effects is beyond the scope of this paper, but around this threshold, the SM jet branching ratio of quirk annihilation will be close to 1.

-Following $q' \overline{q}'$ pair creation, we model de-excitation of the quirkonium state by converting the quirk kinetic energy in the quirkonium restframe into isotropic pion emission with a thermal energy spectrum $dN/d^3\mathbf{p} \propto \exp(-E/T_H)$, where $T_H = 1.2 \Lambda$ is the Hagedorn temperature taken to be 150~\MeV.
-This results in the emissions of hundreds of pions per quirk pair.
+Following $q' \overline{q}'$ pair creation, we model de-excitation of the quirkonium state by converting the quirk kinetic energy $E_{kin}$ in the quirkonium rest frame into isotropic pion emission with a thermal energy spectrum $dN/d^3\mathbf{p} \propto \exp(-E/T_H)$, where $T_H = 1.2 \Lambda$ is the Hagedorn temperature taken to be 150~\MeV.
+This results in the emissions of $N_\pi \sim E_{kin}/T_H \sim \mq/T_H \sim \mathcal{O}(10^3)$ pions per quirk pair, with relative probabilities of pion charges given by isospin ($1/3$ each for positive, negative and neutral).
+The last emitted pion charge is dictated by overall charge conservation.
+See also Ref.~\cite{Harnik:2008ax} for an early discussion of this soft-track quirk signal.

 The fraction of quirkonium internal energy that is radiated away as dark glueballs is unknown.
+In general, the quirks may also have other dark sector interactions that open additional de-excitation channels, such as dark photon emission.
 We account for this uncertainty by introducing a parameter 0.2 $\leq$ \Ekin $\leq$ 1 into our model, setting the fraction of quirkonium internal energy that is converted into thermal isotropic pions.

 The final model therefore has three parameters: the mass of the quirks \mq, the energy scale \Lambdaprime, and the fraction of energy going to pions \Ekin.
 In practice, for the range of dark confinement scales we study, the exact value of \Lambdaprime only changes the cross section normalization of the dijet annihilation signal by determining $\mathrm{Br}(q' \overline{q}' \to jj)$.
 In order to test the sensitivity, we also introduce the signal strength $\mu$, which scales the cross section of the model with the chosen parameters.
 For example, a sensitivity to $\mu = 10$ means that we can find the signature, but only if its cross section is 10 times as large as predicted by the nominal model.